10 Ways I Practice Self Care on a Daily Basis

 Adding daily acts of self care into my life have literally changed me.
 I'm no longer the anxious, stressed out and fearful girl in my early 20's I used to be.
 I no longer strive to be perfect (although that's a daily battle!)
 I have internal happiness and a result, I have a pretty damn amazing life.
 Like attracts like.
 I truly believe my positive mindset and internal happiness has attracted positivity in my life in many ways.
 And I believe it can for you, too.

-That's why in my practice with Meg, before we ever talk about what or how to eat, we talk about self love, body acceptance, stress management and daily acts of self care.
+That's why in my practice, before we ever talk about what or how to eat, we talk about self love, body acceptance, stress management and daily acts of self care.
 Today I am sharing how I practice daily acts of self care.

 1. Get enough sleep.
 It drives me nuts that it's a badge of honor to be sleep deprived.
 "I can live off 4 hours of sleep" is something I hear all the time from clients, and in my head all I am thinking is just because you can live does not mean you are thriving.
 Unless you have a true reason why you cannot prioritize sleep in your life (hello to my new mommas out there reading this!) there's just no excuse.
 Get 6-8 hours of sleep.
 Not only are you going to live longer, but you're going to thrive in life.